ionescu77/tasty-quant/README.md

 ```bash
 positions_with_streamer_symbols.py
 ```
-We needed a way to find out the DX Feed streamer symbols for your portfolio, so run this:
+We needed a way to find out the DX Feed streamer symbols for your portfolio, so run this to display your positions:

 ```bash
 python positions_with_streamer_symbols.py